joaquinanguera/aceR/README.md

 ### Brief release notes

+20.2.1:

+Minor implementation changes:

+- ACE Explorer task switch: accuracy is now manually recoded to check that the color or shape of the pressed button is equal to either the color or shape displayed, depending on the cue

 20.2.0: New outputs of `proc_by_module()` added:

 - ACE spatial cueing: For newer Explorer data that has a "neutral" condition, outputs costs for neutral - incongruent and neutral - incongruent